OctopusDeploy/docs/docs/deployments/aws/aws-s3-create-bucket/index.md

 ### Advanced section

-Provide some optional, advanced configuration options.
+The S3 bucket is created and managed through a CloudFormation stack.
+You can optionally specify a CloudFormation Stack Name to use, otherwise, one will be automatically generated.

 ![Create an Amazon S3 Bucket Tags section](images/advanced-section.png "width=500")

-The bucket is created and managed through a CloudFormation stack and you can optionally provide a specific CloudFormation Stack Name to use, otherwise one will be automatically generated.

 ## Output variables

-Presently, the step does outputs the following variables.
+Presently, the step outputs the following variables.

 | Name        | Description |
 | ------------| ----------- |